-Construction is expected to take a total of twenty-four months, or two years-worth of construction seasons to complete.
+Construction is expected to take a total of twenty-four months, or two years' worth of construction seasons to complete.
 The Project would need approximately 200 working days and is anticipated to take place between January 2023 and January 2025.
-Construction restrictions such as limiting construction activities to only occur during daylight hours and work within drainages to be restricted to the dry season (June 15 to October 15) would be implemented.
-In addition, vegetation removal would be scheduled between October 1 to January 30 to avoid impacts to nesting birds during their nesting season, February 1 to September 30.
+Construction restrictions such as limiting construction activities to only occur during daylight hours and work within drainages to be restricted to the dry season (approximately June 15 to October 15, depending on weather conditions) would be implemented.
+In addition, vegetation removal would be scheduled between October 1 and January 30 to avoid impacts to nesting birds during their nesting season, February 1 to September 30.